Darksuperman37/RogueChampions/README.md

 ## Changelog

 ### 8/31/21
+ - Fixed Issue with Starlord not showing up when selected
- - Fixed Issue with Star-Lord not showing up when selected
+ - Fixed Issue with Wasp not showing up when selected

  ### 8/28/21
  - Increased difficult scores for Red Skull, Nebula, and Ronin so they don't come up as early